Here's How Your Trade Liberty Energy Inc. (LBRT) Aggressively Right Now

 LBRT’s Market Performance

-LBRT stocks went down by -0.33% for the week, with a monthly drop of -0.93% and a quarterly performance of 29.34%, while its annual performance rate touched 1.85%.
-The volatility ratio for the week stands at 5.77% while the volatility levels for the past 30 days are set at 5.16% for Liberty Energy Inc. The simple moving average for the period of the last 20 days is 10.87% for LBRT stocks with a simple moving average of 7.00% for the last 200 days.
+LBRT stocks went up by 8.53% for the week, with a monthly jump of 13.82% and a quarterly performance of 21.55%, while its annual performance rate touched -0.13%.
+The volatility ratio for the week stands at 5.39% while the volatility levels for the past 30 days are set at 5.08% for Liberty Energy Inc. The simple moving average for the period of the last 20 days is 13.67% for LBRT stocks with a simple moving average of 10.04% for the last 200 days.

 Analysts’ Opinion of LBRT